-RapidSOS is the only App developer that actively works with the 9-1-1 community to develop its products and services
+RapidSOS is the only company that actively works with the 9-1-1 community to develop its products and services

 We have attended and spoken at every major industry conference (National NENA, National APCO, NASNA Annual Meeting, APCO Emerging Tech Forum, NENA Standards & Best Practices, NENA Critical Issues Forum, NENA Developer Conference as well as countless regional and State conferences).

 Thera Bradshaw is an expert in public policy, administration, strategic business and technology planning,